Stuck at home: Local health experts encourage staying active, healthy eating

-The combination of social distancing and temporary closures of public places, like gyms, have some people coming up with creative ways to stay connected while still achieving their fitness goals.
+Due to the combination of social distancing and the temporary closures of public gathering areas, like gyms, people have been left to think of creative ways to stay connected while still achieving their desired fitness goals.

-For area gyms, where group exercises are meant to help boost motivation and encourage participants to have fun, helping their clients enrich those feelings has been challenging.
+For many area gyms where group exercises are meant to help boost motivation and encourage participants to have fun, helping their clients enrich those feelings has been challenging.

+Workout 24/7 Kenyon and Wanamingo Fitness Facility manager Tina Leininger says staff at both Workout 24/7 and Personal Training with KT are doing their best to keep gym members, personal training clients, FitCamp and yoga participants active and healthy during a rather unpredictable time.

+FitCamp, a group that meets early Mondays and Wednesdays, continues to meet online, will only a few dumbbells as necessary materials.
+Leininger says her FitCamp group has set a goal of walking or jogging 800 miles as a group in April.
+Each day, participants login to a Google spreadsheet to record their miles for the day.
+As of April 3, Leininger says they are off to a “fantastic” start with totals reaching 77.93 miles in just two days.

+Although many classes had to make the switch to a virtual platform, that’s not the case for all, like personal training sessions.
+Leininger says one-on-one Skype personal training sessions were an option for clients before COVID-19, so it was an easy transition to add more clients into the mix.

+“I encourage everyone to be active.
+Take a walk, play catch with your kiddos,” said Leininger.
+“Even five minutes of activity can boost your mood.
+Who knows, maybe five minutes will turn into 30 minutes.
+Most importantly don’t be so hard on yourself if you have a bad day.
+Tomorrow’s a new day and a new start.
+Health and peace.”

-Sheila Rolling, owner of the family-oriented workout facility, Fit for Life in Faribault has posted daily workouts on her facility's Facebook page that allow for all ages to join in.
-Just recently, Rolling posted a video of a group workout on her page, hoping participants will enjoy the feeling of being in class again.
-She also recommends people explore online options for working out with others.
-That way, she said, people can feel like they're exercising together.
+Sheila Rolling, owner of the family-oriented workout facility, Fit for Life in Faribault has posted daily workouts on her facility’s Facebook page, while still incorporating opportunities for all ages to join in, nothing that typically people ages 15 to 95 years old are known to workout in her facility.
+Just recently Rolling posted a video of a group workout on her page, hoping participants will enjoy the feeling of being in a class again.
+She also recommends people explore remote options for working with others like Zoom, which gives people access to video and audio conferencing, to use as a resource for people to exercise together.

-All of the workouts Rolling posts online have different levels of impact, making them suitable for all ages.
-There are even low-impact workouts for seniors as well as beginner and advanced yoga classes.

 Philip Campbell, physical education, health, developmental adapted physical education and AVID teacher at Tri-City United School District (Montgomery, Lonsdale and Le Center) develops daily workouts suitable for both kids and grownups that require minimal space and equipment.
 Each day, he aims to post a video of a workout than can be completed in 20 to 30 minutes, complete with exercises and a health education piece toward the end.